vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/safeguarding.md

 **8. Safeguarding Officer**

-Conor Fleming is the Safeguarding Officer at Vancouver School of Irish Music and is responsible for:
+Conor Fleming is the current Safeguarding Officer at Vancouver School of Irish Music and is responsible for:
 - Overseeing child protection concerns.
 - Ensuring that staff are trained and aware of child protection policies.
 - Liaising with external agencies when necessary.

 **9. Reporting Concerns**

-- Any staff member or volunteer who has concerns about a child’s welfare must report it immediately to the Safeguarding Officer or a Director of the music school.
+- Any staff member or volunteer who has concerns about a child’s welfare must report it immediately to the Safeguarding Officer or another Director of the music school.
-- Concerns can also be reported anonymously if necessary.
+   - For privacy reasons, contact details for our staff are not posted on this website.
+Email the School at [info@vsim.ca](mailto:info@vsim.ca) to request the phone number of our Safegurading Officer or any other Director.
 - The Safeguarding Officer/Director will take appropriate action, which may include contacting social services or law enforcement.

 **10. Confidentiality**